-AIPCE was established in 1999 in London and has met each year since then – in Germany, Ireland, Malta, Sweden, Cyprus, Luxembourg, Bulgaria, Scotland, Germany again, Norway, the Netherlands, Russia and Belgium.
+AIPCE was established in 1999 in London and has met each year since then – in Germany, Ireland, Malta, Sweden, Cyprus, Luxembourg, Bulgaria, Scotland, Germany again, Norway, the Netherlands, Russia, Belgium and Israel..

-The most recent conference, held in October 2012, took place in Belgium.
+The most recent conference, held in October 2013, took place in Israel.

 A statement of aims, drawn up at the Alliance’s foundation, sets out the core beliefs of the participating organisations: